This Is How I Cook

 Share this recipe!

-Unstuffed Sweet and Sour Cabbage with meatballs is a traditional Eastern Jewish recipe.
+Unstuffed Sweet and Sour Cabbage with meatballs is a traditional Eastern European Jewish recipe.
 Hearty and perfect for a cold winter’s day, I hope you enjoy this classic.

 If you’ve never had Unstuffed Sweet and Sour Cabbage with Meatballs, I suggest it’s time you try it!